 The APS Foundation is thrilled to open two new College and Career Centers this school year!
 The centers are located at William Smith High School and Aurora West College Preparatory Academy.

-Students who attend APS Avenues, the district's alternative high school, are also able to utilize these centers.
+Students who attend APS Avenues, the district's alternative program, are also able to utilize these centers.
 This means that 100% of APS' high school students now have access to these critical supports.
 The Foundation recently held a ribbon cutting ceremony for the new center at William Smith.

 College and Career Centers focus on preparing students for success after high school by helping them explore a multitude of college, career and military options.
 Joshua Wurtz, a senior at William Smith, said he's looking forward to spending more time at the center.
 "Throughout my first couple years [of high school], I wasn't entirely sure what I wanted to do.
 And it's just comforting to know that I can come to somebody with whatever I need to help set me on the right path," he said.